pedrocorsini/pedrocorsini/README.md

 # Hello there! ✨ My name is Pedro Corsini, also known as Kiri. :)

+> I'm a brazilian guy, new to this developer world.
+Hope you enjoy my little profile. ❤️

 ## 🎓 Some of my basic knowledges:

 ![My Skills](https://skillicons.dev/icons?i=vscode,js,nodejs,ps,discord,bots)